unosquare/swan/README.md

         // An action that will be executed if the worker is stopped public Action OnExit { get; set; }

-        // Override the base loop method, this is the code that'll be run once the worker is started protected override void WorkerThreadLoop()
+        // override the base loop method, this is the code will
+		// execute until the cancellation token is canceled. protected override Task WorkerThreadLoop()
          {
-            // While the worker hasn't been stopped while (CancellationToken.IsCancellationRequested == false)
-            {
-               // Delay a second and then proceed Task.Delay(TimeSpan.FromMilliseconds(1000), CancellationToken).Wait();
+             // delay a second and then proceed await Task.Delay(TimeSpan.FromMilliseconds(1000), CancellationToken);

-                // Just print this
+             // just print out this
              $"Working...".WriteLine();
-            }

          }

         // Once the worker is stopped this code will be executed protected override void OnWorkerThreadExit()